ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 Welcome to the newest edition of Altiant’s Global Luxury and Asset Management (GLAM) Monitor.
 The monitor focuses on the behaviours and sentiments of our panel of validated global affluent/High Net Worth Individuals.

-GLAM has now passed five years of data collection, during which time we have conducted almost 11,000 interviews to construct a comprehensive and evolving view of luxury sentiment and behaviour.
+GLAM has now passed five years of data collection, during which time we have conducted over 11,000 interviews to construct a comprehensive and evolving view of luxury sentiment and behaviour.
 The 5+ years of study so far clearly show the significant change and disruption which the world has seen in that period.
 We hope that the future findings continue to assist your business strategies and decisions in the years ahead.

-The monitor contains two main elements for public use.
-Firstly, there is a quarterly PDF containing the most recent results and key takeaways from this quarter of study.
-And secondly, all of the data is available within Tableau so that you can reformulate the results according to your own preferences.
+All the data is available within Tableau so that you can reformulate the results according to your own preferences.
 Age, gender, region and household income filters will enable you to interact with the data and cut it in different ways to identify key differences and trends.

 We welcome the free and fair use of our data to meet your individual and business objectives, only asking that you clearly link your readers to the source of the data whenever applicable.
 As we publish additional iterations, trends will continue to strengthen, enabling you to further enhance your understanding of global luxury consumers.
 In the event you have any questions about the data, please contact us at glam@altiant.com.